-The mission of the University Honors College is to be a catalyst for scholarly excellence in undergraduate education.
-The college advances, coordinates and administers active learning and undergraduate research opportunities for students across the campus.
-Through its multidisciplinary academic and student support programs, the college serves as a locus for inquiry, discovery, leadership and engagement.
+The mission of the University Honors College is to be a catalyst for scholarly engagement in undergraduate education.
+The College advances, coordinates and administers active learning and undergraduate research opportunities for students across the campus.
+Through its multidisciplinary academic and student support programs, the College serves as a locus for inquiry, discovery, creativity, leadership and engagement.

-The college houses the Office of Undergraduate Research and Scholarship and three university honors programs: the University Honors Core Program, the Natural and Complex Systems (NCS) Program, and the Forty-Ninth State Fellows Program.
-Students enrolled in these programs are also enrolled in the disciplinary school or college in which they complete their degree programs.
-University honors students may pursue any major or minor they wish at the university, and foundation University Honors College courses will satisfy General Education Requirements (GERs) in humanities and social science.
+The College houses the Office of Undergraduate Research and Scholarship and the university honors program.
+University honors students may pursue any major or minor they wish at the baccalaureate level.
+Foundation University Honors College courses will satisfy General Education Requirements (GERs) in humanities and social science.

-Students who complete the requirements of their disciplinary school or college and the program requirements of the University Honors College in good standing will graduate as honors graduates.
-Students who complete these requirements with a GPA of 3.50 or above will earn the designation of University Honors Scholar on their transcripts and diplomas.
+Students who complete the requirements of their disciplinary school or college and the program requirements of the University Honors College with a cumulative GPA of 3.0 or higher will be University Honors Graduates.
+Students who complete these requirements with a GPA of 3.50 or above will earn the designation of University Honors Scholar on their transcripts.

 The University Honors College offers smaller classes with excellent faculty, guided individual and team-based research, personalized academic advising and mentoring, special leadership and internship opportunities, community involvement, and enhanced scholarship prospects.
-Honors courses will approach the course subject matter with more intensity and rigor than is demanded of typical courses.
-Students will also participate together in a range of honors activities that are designed to enhance intellectual and personal opportunities.
-Intensive advising by college faculty and staff is an important element of the University Honors College, and honors students are required to meet regularly with advisors.
+Honors courses will provide more active and engaged learning than is typical.
+Students will also participate together in a range of honors activities designed to enhance intellectual and personal opportunities.
+Intensive advising by College faculty and staff is an important element of the University Honors College, and honors students are required to meet regularly with advisors.

 The Honors Core Program requirements, taken by all honors students, include courses in humanities, social sciences and community service.
 All honors courses have an emphasis on critical thinking and analytical reading, taking on challenging activities through interdisciplinary projects, and preparing students for participating in independent research in their disciplines.